bishal784411/John-Torrens-image/_pages/resume.md

 ## Investor \& Board Member at Saluber MD (Milan, Italy \& Encino, CA) -- October 2018 to March 2020

-- Early stage investor and assisted in seed round of $10M.
+- Early-stage investor and assisted in seed round of $10M.
 - Consulted on design and development team for the COR X, a medical smartwatch undergoing FDA review.
 - Developed business plan for Series A capital raise of $25M.
 - Developed a pipeline of high-quality prospects consisting of large aggregators of patients.